 This is precisely why we do so much work on the collective consciousness at The School of Visibility.
 Because we need to work at both the level of the individual and the level of the collective.

 Systemic change is only ever made possible when perspectives also change.
-I truly believe that if we work together on breaking down the patriarchal mindset and the collective consciousness that had kept us quiet, discrete, and easily disregarded for thousands of years, we’ll rapidly break down systemic inequality.
+If we work together on breaking down the patriarchal mindset and the collective consciousness that had kept us quiet, discrete, and easily disregarded for thousands of years, we’ll rapidly break down systemic inequality.
 If we can expand the perspective of the personal development movement beyond the needs of the individual and look also at the needs of the collective, we can make great strides in human evolution and speed up the societal change that will inevitably follow.

-And that’s what we’ll be doing soon in The Visibility Challenge.
+That’s also what we do in our visibility course Smash the Patriarchal Mindset.
 It’s a chance to clear both collective and individual visibility blocks.
-To work with other women to release all women from the weight of thousands of years of silencing.
-To lighten your personal load and the collective load just a little bit more, not just for yourself, but for all.
+To work on your own blocks, and in so doing, release all women from the weight of thousands of years of silencing.
+To lighten your personal and collective load just a little bit more, not just for yourself, but for all.
 Because as Audre Lorde taught us, ‘I am not free while any woman is unfree, even when her shackles are very different from my own’.